MicrosoftDocs/entra-docs/docs/external-id/customers/faq-customers.md

 ---
 title: Frequently asked questions
-description: Find answers to some of the most frequently asked questions about Microsoft Entra External ID.
+description: Find answers to frequently asked questions about Microsoft Entra External ID.
+Learn about pricing, features, and the future of Azure AD B2C and External Identities.

 author: msmimart
 manager: celestedg